 Second, corruption has a systematic effect on existing mechanisms as well as undermining systems that seek to maintain their integrity.
 Some research suggests that elements of undue influence are embedded in existing administrative processes.
 According to KPK data (2004-2019), about 70% of cases investigated and prosecuted by the KPK involve public procurement, of which 65% involve bribery.
 Corruption in public procurement is very vulnerable to conflicts of interest and also abuse of power carried out by the state apparatus.
 It can be seen in the case of bribery carried out by Harun Masiku, which until now could not be resolved by the KPK.
 It is also aggravated by the SP3 clause in article 40 of Law No. 19 of 2019, which is even more performance hampering the KPK in cracking down on corruption perpetrators (Khan & Krishnan, 2021).
-Another case that is no less important is the corruption case of social aid (Bantuan sosial-Bansos), Juliari P Batubara, which was only sentenced to 12 years in prison based on the verdict No. 29/Pid.Sus-TPK/2021/PN.JKT.PST on August 23, 2021.
-This low verdict is precisely contradictory to the spirit of eradicating corruption.
+Another case that is no less important to the corruption case of social aid (Bantuan sosial-Bansos), Juliari P Batu and another the corruption of the corruption case of social aid (Bantuan sosial-Bansos), Juliari P Batu and another the corruption of eradicating corruption.
 In fact, the KPK leadership has stated firmly that it will severely punish the perpetrators of social assistance.
 COVID-19 corruption (Campbell, 2020).